molnarg/node-http2/README.md

 Status
 ------

 I post weekly status updates [on my blog][2].
-Short version: an example server and client can be run.
-A more node-like API, more documentation and tests are coming soon.
+Short version: the first version of the public API is in place.
+NPN negotiation works (no ALPN or Upgrade mechanism yet).
+Main missing items will be tracked in the issue tracker.

 [2]: http://gabor.molnar.es/blog/categories/google-summer-of-code/